MozillaSecurity/funfuzz/src/funfuzz/autobisectjs/README.md

 This should take < 5 minutes total assuming a fast internet connection, since it does not need to compile shells.

-Refer to [compileShell.py documentation](../js/README.md) for parameters to be passed into "-b".
+Refer to [compile_shell documentation](../js/README.md) for parameters to be passed into "-b".

 ```
 Usage: autobisectjs.py [options]